 - After examining all the physical symptoms and conducting physical tests, your doctor will ask you to go in for greenstick fracture radiology or an x-ray.

-How is a Greenstick Fracture Treated?
+How Is a Greenstick Fracture Treated?

-The average time for any greenstick fracture to heal completely may take four weeks.
+The average time for any greenstick fracture to heal completely may take four to six weeks.
 However, it also depends on the severity of the fracture, and thus it may take anywhere from two to eight weeks for such kind of fractures to heal.

-What Lifestyle Changes Need to Be Adopted?
+What Lifestyle Changes Need to Be Adopted

 A child who suffers from greenstick fracture may find it difficult to attend school for three to four days.
-Once the pain subsides, he may be allowed to attend the school.
+Once the pain subsides, he may be allowed to attend school.
 However, if the fracture is present in his dominant hand, he will require assistance for doing common everyday activities.

 A child is generally scared of getting injured, and a fracture can be devastating for him.
-It is important that you provide utmost emotional and physical support to your child at this stage and help him cope with this situation.
-A child may also refuse to wear splint or cast, as he may feel weird about wearing something of that sort.
+It is important that you provide the utmost emotional and physical support to your child at this stage and help him cope with this situation.
+Your child may also refuse to wear splint or cast, as he may feel weird about wearing something of that sort.
 Give a valid explanation and tell your kid how important it is for his speedy recovery.
 Take your child for regular check-ups to keep a tab on his recovery.

-How to Prevent a Greenstick Fracture?
+How to Prevent a Greenstick Fracture

 As discussed above, greenstick fracture in a child is very common.
-However, there are few things that you can do as a parent to prevent your child from greenstick fracture:
+However, there are a few things that you can do as a parent to prevent your child from greenstick fracture:

 - Explain the importance of safety to your kid and tell him how violent ways may lead to serious injuries.

 - Tell your kid to play on a soft surface.
-Playing on a soft surface may provide protection against severe impact on bones.
+Playing on a soft surface may provide protection against the severe impact on bones.

 - If your kid is taking part in any strenuous sport or activity, make sure he is wearing appropriate safety equipment or gear.